Seed starting

 Disease Resistance Codes

-A crucial part of my seed selection.
-Look for symbols such as:
+Once again, as a crucial part of seed selection, look for symbols such as:

 • V = Verticillium